z3tt/Z3tt/content/top/about.md

 ##### Computational Ecology

 As a computational scientist, I apply analytical and mechanistic modeling approaches to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
 In my projects I utilize empirical and simulated data to investigate how [disease dynamics are influenced by movement behavior](https://doi.org/10.1111/oik.07002), [landscape structure](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13076) and [seasonality](https://doi.org/10.1111/1365-2656.13070), how [disturbances affect stability mwasures of ecological communities](https://doi.org/10.1111/ele.13226) and how [birds respond to global change](https://doi.org/10.1016/j.ecolmodel.2015.07.005).
-In 2019, I was awarded my PhD degree in Ecology (Dr. rer. nat.) at the [University of Potsdam](https://www.uni-potsdam.de/en/ibb.html) as part of the [BioMove](https://www.biomove.org/) research training group.
+In 2019, I was awarded my Ph.D. degree in Ecology (Dr. rer. nat.) at the [University of Potsdam](https://www.uni-potsdam.de/en/ibb.html) as part of the [BioMove](https://www.biomove.org/) research training group.
 &nbsp;&nbsp;&nbsp;&nbsp;[&rarr;&nbsp;&nbsp;Read more about my projects!](https://cedricscherer.netlify.com/top/projects/)<br>

 ##### Data Visualization